merge-api/merge-hris-csharp-net/docs/Location.md

 # Merge.HRISClient.Model.Location
-# The Location Object ### Description The `Location` object is used to represent a Location for a company.
+# The Location Object ### Description The `Location` object is used to represent a Location for a Company or Employee address.
 This is shared across many models and is referenced whenever a location is stored.  ### Usage Example Fetch from the `LIST Locations` endpoint and filter by `ID` to show all office locations.

 ## Properties